tantaman/tantaman.github.io/blog/2022-04-07-your-package-is-two.md

 When creating a software package (or module or bundle, pick your term) for others to reuse, there's often a _second_ package in the package that developers overlook.

 The second package is the _interface_ package.
-I.e., the interface that overlays the specific implementation that is your package.
+I.e., the interface that overlays the specific implementation that is your package.<!--truncate-->

 As an example, I might provide a codegen package. `CodegenFile`, `CodegenStep`, `CodegenPipeline` and such classes comprise the interface of that package.
 All the other things are implementation details.